geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 ### Definitions and requirements for field contents

 #### 1. DB:DB Object ID

-* A unique identifier for the item being annotated

-**DB** prefix is the database from which the **DB Object ID** is drawn and must be one of the values from the set of GO database cross-references.
+A unique identifier for the item being annotated.
+The **DB** prefix is the database from which the **DB Object ID** is drawn and must be one of the values from the set of GO database cross-references.
 The **DB:DB Object ID** is the combined identifier for the database object.
-The **DB** is not necessarily the same as the group submitting the file, named in column 10 **Assigned by**.
+The **DB** is not necessarily the same as the group submitting the file, which is named in column 10 **Assigned by**.
 Examples:

 * UniProtKB:P99999
 * SGD:S000002164